jortuck/Freddy/README.md

 # Freddy Bot

-An open source Discord bot I made to play music for my friends since all the other ones were taken down by Google.
+An open source Discord bot I made to play music for my friends.

 - To access the bots help menu, use `/help` or mention the bot in a text channel.